vietluong0/hr-attrition-analysis/README.md

 The analysis focues on uncovering patterns across demographics, compensation, job roles, and workload to better understand employee turnover.
 Findings were then visualized in a Power BI dashboard.

-## Dashboard
+## Dashboard Visuals
-Includes:
-- Overall attrition KPI
+- Overall attrition rate (KPI card)
+- Attrition by department
+- Attrition by age group
+- Attrition by income band
-- Attrition by department, age group, income band, and job role
+- Attrition by job role
-- Overtime impact on attrition
+- Attrition by overtime
 ![Dashboard Screenshot](./IBM_Attrition_Dashboard.png)

 ## Tools Used